pip-services/pip-services-docs/content/en/python/container/_index.md

 weight: 50
 description: >

-    This module provides an inversion-of-control (IoC) container used to facilitate the development of services and applications composed of loosely coupled components.
+    Provides an inversion-of-control (IoC) container used to facilitate the development of services and applications composed of loosely coupled components.

 ---
 ### Important points